 Examples of dairy:

-• Alternatives such as soy, rice or almond milk.
-If you purchase alternatives to cow’s milk, always choose products that are fortified with calcium.
+• Milk alternatives such as soy, rice or almond milk.
+If you purchase dairy alternatives, ensure you choose products that are fortified with at least 100mg of calcium per 100ml.
 Check the ingredients list to be sure.

 How many serves of dairy do children need to eat every day?